ISPOR Health Economics and Outcomes Research - Application Award

 The Award, presented at the ISPOR Annual International Meeting to the corresponding author of the paper, consists of a plaque, complimentary Annual International Meeting registration, roundtrip air fare, hotel, meal and miscellaneous expenses for two days, based upon current ISPOR travel policies.

-Nominations for the ISPOR Award for Excellence in Application of Pharmacoeconomics and Health Outcomes Research should be accompanied by an electronic version of the nominated paper and a letter of support that illustrates the positive attributes of the paper, and sent to email@example.com.
+Nominations for the ISPOR Health Economics and Outcomes Research - Application Award should be accompanied by an electronic version of the nominated paper and a letter of support that illustrates the positive attributes of the paper, and sent to email@example.com.
 Only ISPOR members may submit nominations (either their own publications or others).

 Jeff Richardson, PhD,